 HCP ITP Action Alternative: Under Alternative 2, the USFWS would approve the Amended Washington County HCP and grant an ITP effective for a term of 25 years.
-Implementation of this alternative would reauthorize the unrealized incidental take of Mojave desert tortoise from the 1995 HCP associated with Covered Activities.
 The take request in the draft HCP is as follows: "The County requests the renewal of as yet unrealized incidental take of the MDT [Mojave desert tortoise] associated with the Covered Activities in an amount equivalent to the direct loss of up to 14,466 acres of Occupied MDT Habitat and 51,835 acres of Potential MDT Habitat within the Permit Area.
 These combined 66,301 acres represent the current extent of MDT Habitat occurring within the Permit Area, outside of the 2019 Reserve boundary, on lands that are not under federal or Tribal management as of the preparation of this Amended HCP.
 Non-federal lands within the Permit Area without MDT Habitat are not subject to the provisions of this Amended HCP as incidental take of MDT is not reasonably certain to occur.
-Similarly, otherwise lawful activities performed on lands absent of use by MDT are also not subject to the provisions of this Amended HCP...Consistent with the 1995 HCP, these non-habitat areas are automatically 'released' for otherwise lawful land use activities" (Washington County 2020).
+Similarly, otherwise lawful activities performed on lands absent of use by MDT are also not subject to the provisions of this Amended HCP" (Washington County 2020).

-Development facilitated by the HCP ITP in suitable Mojave desert tortoise habitats on non-Federal lands within the Analysis Area for the HCP (refer to Map 3.5-2) would result in direct loss of habitat.
+Development facilitated by the HCP ITP in suitable Mojave desert tortoise habitats on non-Federal lands within the Analysis Area for the HCP (refer to Map 3.5-3) would result in direct loss of habitat.
+The impacts from Covered Activities to desert tortoises may extend beyond the lands that could be developed under the HCP and onto adjacent Federal lands.
 Mojave desert tortoises displaced by development would be translocated (i.e., moved outside their home range) to appropriate locations facilitated by the county's Mojave desert tortoise conservation program in coordination with UDWR.
-Translocations would occur through the term of the ITP (25 years) or until such time that all covered activities are finished, or all clearances have been completed and there would be no more need for salvage collection.
+Translocations would occur through the term of the ITP (25 years) or until such time that all Covered Activities are finished, or all clearances have been completed and there would be no more need for salvage collection.
 This loss of habitat contributes to increasing fragmentation of Mojave desert tortoise habitat within an already highly fragmented landscape.
 The non-Federal lands likely to be cleared and developed can generally be defined as isolated or minimally connected patches of habitat.
 The level of fragmentation continues to increase, exacerbated by more development, resulting in the many indirect effects associated with an expanding urban interface for both non-Federal and Federal land.

-Generally speaking, the Covered Activities addressed by the 1995 HCP and carried forward into this Amended HCP are of two categories: land development and land use activities that may occur on non-Federal land outside the Reserve, and certain land development and land use activities that may occur on land inside the Reserve when performed in accordance with the applicable protocols and other measures specified in the conservation program of the Amended HCP.
+Generally speaking, the Covered Activities addressed in this Amended HCP are of two categories: land development and land use activities that may occur on non-Federal land outside the Reserve, and certain land development and land use activities that may occur on land inside the Reserve when performed in accordance with the applicable protocols and other measures specified in the conservation program of the Amended HCP.